Archive product

 This antique Italian mirror is in good condition, dating from the mid-19th century, and comes from a private collection in Milan.

 Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
 Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
-It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, characterized by significant influence from Roman and Greek decorative motifs.
+It originated during Napoleon’s reign, characterized by strong influences from Roman and Greek decorative motifs.

 Attributes / Details